The many faces of multivariate information: The general form

 We can empirically see that $\Gamma^{k}$ can be arranged into the expected spectrum of $k$ values:

-$\Delta^{k}(\xjoint)$ is arranged into a spectrum of increasingly higher-order synergies (by peeling away layers of redundant total correlation from the S-information), $\Gamma^{k}(\xjoint)$ is arranged into a spectrum of increasingly higher-order redundancies (by peeling away layers of synergistic dual total correlation).

-The interpretation of Eq. \ref{eq:gamma_tc} is less straightforward than $\Delta^{k}$ itself, although we can gain some insights by considering the extremal case of pure redundancy (similar to our analysis of $\Delta^{k}$ in terms of pure-synergy above).
+Just as $\Delta^{k}(\xjoint)$ is arranged into a spectrum of increasingly higher-order synergies (by peeling away layers of redundant total correlation from the S-information), $\Gamma^{k}(\xjoint)$ is arranged into a spectrum of increasingly higher-order redundancies (by peeling away layers of synergistic dual total correlation).
+We can gain some insight into the nature of $\Gamma^{k}$ by considering the extremal case of pure redundancy (similar to our analysis of $\Delta^{k}$ in terms of pure-synergy above).
 If $\xjoint$ is composed entirely of redundant dependencies of order $k$ (i.e. a $k$-element giant bit distributions), then $\Gamma^{k}(\xjoint)=0$ bit (see Proof 4).
 This is the mirror image of the behavior of $\Delta^{k}$, but for redundancies of order $k$ rather than synergies of order $k$.

+We might, then, ask: is there a more intuitive form we can write $\Gamma^{k}$ in?
+Straightforward algebra shows that it can be written in terms of the total correlation:

+This is less than illuminating, however.
+Why?
+Part of the issue is that it is attempting to describe redundancy in terms of single-element failures.
+This is natural when considering synergies, since single-node failures destroy synergistic dependencies, but it is less natural in the case of redundancies, which are, by definition, robust to failures.
+Instead we can ask: what is the operation that ``destroys" redundancy the same way that marginalization ``destroys" synergy?